JamesWainaina/JamesWainaina/README.md

 -  ![MongoDB](https://img.shields.io/badge/MongoDB-4EA94B?style=for-the-badge&logo=mongodb&logoColor=white)

 ### 3. [BillNasi](https://app.billnasi.com)

-- **Description**: This is a system for internet service providers to manage billing and account services for their clients.
+- **Description**:
+- I developed a comprehensive billing and account management system for internet service providers, streamlining client account services, invoicing, and payment tracking.
+This platform enables ISPs to efficiently manage client subscriptions, automate billing processes, and track payment statuses with ease.
+The back-end is powered by Python and Flask, providing a lightweight yet powerful framework for handling data and processing requests.
+Nginx ensures high availability and load balancing for smooth server operations, while MySQL serves as the secure and reliable database for managing client and billing data.
+The front-end, built using HTML5, CSS3, and JavaScript, offers a clean and intuitive user interface for both administrators and customers, enhancing the overall user experience.
+This system improves operational efficiency and provides real-time insights into account and billing activities.
 - To login -> username: demo    -password:  demo1234

 - **Tech Stack**:
 - ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 - ![Flask](https://img.shields.io/badge/Flask-000000?style=for-the-badge&logo=flask&logoColor=white)